(Transvestism; Transvestic Fetishism)

-Some scholars believe that transvestic fetishism should be removed from the International Classification of Diseases (ICD) at the next revision even though some men who cross-dress do so compulsively and are distressed and impaired by their behavior.
+Some scholars believe that transvestic fetishism should be removed from the International Classification of Diseases (ICD) at the next revision even though it remains true that some men who cross-dress do so compulsively and are distressed and impaired by their behavior.

 Heterosexual males who dress in women’s clothing typically begin such behavior during late childhood.
 Up to 3% of men have cross-dressed and been sexually stimulated by it at least once, but far fewer report regular cross-dressing.
 Cross-dressing is associated, at least initially, with intense sexual arousal.
 Sexual arousal that is produced by the clothing itself is considered a form of fetishism and may occur with or independent of cross-dressing.

 Personality profiles of cross-dressing men are generally similar to age- and race-matched norms.

 When their partner is cooperative or willing to participate, cross-dressing men may engage in sexual activity in partial or full feminine attire.
 When their partner is not cooperative, they may feel anxiety, depression, guilt, and shame because of their desire to cross-dress and may experience sexual dysfunction in their relationship.
 In response to these feelings, these men often purge their wardrobe of female clothing.
 This purging may be followed by additional cycles of accumulating female clothes, wigs, and makeup, with more feelings of shame and guilt, followed by purges.

 Diagnosis of transvestic disorder requires the following: